Health, Wellness, and Beauty

 Plastic flip-cap bottles

 We’ve never used Frontline or flea collars on our pets.
 Amber isn’t only advantageous for humans – pets can benefit from it, too.
 Amber collars repel fleas and ticks.
 They work by electrifying animal hair, which helps to eliminate fleas and other parasites.
 Also, amber beads diffuse a specific smell when they’re heated by an animal’s skin, which fleas and ticks hate.
 Amber collars might take a little longer to start working than regular collars, but they’re completely natural.
-You’ll never see Myra and Madge without theirs!
+You’ll never see Myra, Viola, Hattie, and Gloria without theirs!